AvanioOy/CodeBook/typescript/README.md

 # CodeBook Typescript / Javascript

-## Common basic blocks which can be used in Typescript and Javascript projects
+## Common modules which can be used in Typescript and Javascript projects
 - [Basic modules](./modules.md)
 - [Advanced modules](./advanced.md)